cjspj/VM_SIEM_Lab/README.md

-# Setup
+# Description
-My goal for this project is to document, configure, modify, and manage a SIEM (Security information and event management), in a homelab enviroment.
+My goal for this project is to learn, document, configure, modify, and manage a SIEM (Security information and event management), for my home network.
 As well as implement cybersecurity tools to practice with.
-- VMware Workstation Pro running Ubuntu 22 and with Kali Linux
+And have it running 24/7 to analyze and log events.

-- Setup, update, and configure Ubuntu to have the SIEM running 24/7 on my home network
+# Tools
-- Setup and configure Wazuh
+- VMware Workstation Pro
-- Deploy Kali Linux as the agent
+- Ubuntu 22.04
-- Deploy Windows 10 and MacOS as agents in the future
+- Pre-built Kali Linux Virtual Machine
-- Improve, update, configure, and continuously monitor events
+- Wazuh - Open Source XDR
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________
 #  Step 1